godotengine/godot-docs/tutorials/vr/vr_starter_tutorial/vr_starter_tutorial_part_one.rst

 If the ``teleport_button_down`` variable is equal to ``true``, the code then checks if there is a teleport position set and whether the teleport mesh is visible.
 It does this by checking to see if ``teleport_pos`` is not equal to ``null`` and if ``teleport_mesh.visible`` is equal to ``true``.

-If there is a teleport position set and the teleport mesh is visible, the code then calculates the offset from the camera to the :ref:`ARVROrigin <class_ARVROrigin>` node, which is assumed to be the parent node of the VR controller.
-To calculate the offset, the global position (``global_transform.origin``) of the ``Player_Camera`` node has the global position of the :ref:`ARVROrigin <class_ARVROrigin>` subtracted from it.
-This will result in a vector that points from the :ref:`ARVROrigin <class_ARVROrigin>` to the :ref:`ARVRCamera <class_ARVRCamera>`, which we store in a variable called ``camera_offset``.
+If there is a teleport position set and the teleport mesh is visible, the code then calculates the offset from the camera to the :ref:`ARVROrigin <api:class_ARVROrigin>` node, which is assumed to be the parent node of the VR controller.
+To calculate the offset, the global position (``global_transform.origin``) of the ``Player_Camera`` node has the global position of the :ref:`ARVROrigin <api:class_ARVROrigin>` subtracted from it.
+This will result in a vector that points from the :ref:`ARVROrigin <api:class_ARVROrigin>` to the :ref:`ARVRCamera <api:class_ARVRCamera>`, which we store in a variable called ``camera_offset``.

-The reason we need to know the offset is because some VR headsets use room tracking, where the player's camera can be offset from the :ref:`ARVROrigin <class_ARVROrigin>` node.
+The reason we need to know the offset is because some VR headsets use room tracking, where the player's camera can be offset from the :ref:`ARVROrigin <api:class_ARVROrigin>` node.
 Because of this, when we teleport we want to keep the offset created by room tracking so that when the player teleports, the offset created by the room tracking is not applied.
-Without this, if you moved in a room and then teleported, instead of appearing at the position you wanted to teleport at, your position would be offset by the amount of distance you have from the :ref:`ARVROrigin <class_ARVROrigin>` node.
+Without this, if you moved in a room and then teleported, instead of appearing at the position you wanted to teleport at, your position would be offset by the amount of distance you have from the :ref:`ARVROrigin <api:class_ARVROrigin>` node.

 Now that we know the offset from the VR camera to the VR origin, we need to remove the difference on the ``Y`` axis.
 We do this because we do not want to offset based on the user's height.
 If we did not do this, when teleporting the player's head would be level with the ground.